Anhardy1999/NPC_Image_Analysis/docs/source/Usage.rst

 After you load in your images using the "Load Images" button, you can selected "Perform Analysis".
 You will be provided with two options, "Default Analysis" and "Custom Analysis".
 If you would like to just see what a default analysis would look like, selected Default Analysis.

-This will ask for the Z spacing of your images.
+This will ask for the "z" spacing of your images.
 This only effects the presentation of your images not the analysis.
 From there, depending on the size of the image, it can take a while for the analysis to complete.
 If it looks temporarily frozen, that's possibly why.
 You can find more information about the Default Analysis option and what operations are performed, selected the Default Analysis under the help window.

-You can see examples of this file being used in the `github page <https://github.com/Anhardy1999/NPC_Image_Analysis>`_
+You can see examples of this file being used in :doc:`Examples`

 While this program is tailored to a specific use case.
 The default analysis presumes that you are loading using a skeleton mask (or a skeleton/mask file in general) along with an image to be analyzed.
 As a result, the program will require you to load two images and certain operations will presume that both files are loaded.
 However,